Cross-Subject Domain Adaptation for Classifying Working Memory Load with Multi-Frame EEG Images: methodology

 The output $\boldsymbol{F}_{S}^{cl}$ and $\boldsymbol{F}_T^{cl}$ through stacked ConvLSTM layers are then input their subject-specific feature extraction module consists of several Conv2D layers.
-Maximum Mean Discrepancy (MMD) strategy will impose constraint for subject-specific feature extraction during transfer learning.
-Through embedding the learned representations output by subject-shared ConvLSTM from two subject domains to a reproducing kernel Hilbert space, MMD can reduce the domain discrepancy with the help of adaptation network described in the Fig.~\ref{fig1}.
-And, the squared formulation of MMD can be calculated as:
+MK-MMD strategy \cite{b18} will impose constraints for subject-specific feature extraction during transfer learning.
+Through embedding the learned representations output by subject-specific layers from two subject domains to a reproducing kernel Hilbert space, MK-MMD can reduce the domain discrepancy with the help of adaptation network described in Fig.~\ref{finalfig1}.
+And, the squared formulation of MK-MMD can be calculated as: